Managing Sessions #

 With pytest #

 Sessions are created automatically by the Litmus pytest plugin.
-Each test run gets a session with full context (station, DUT, operator).
+Each test run gets a session with full context (station, UUT, operator).

 Session Metadata #

-Every session captures rich context via the SessionStarted event (see reference/event-types).
+Every session records the station, operator, and config it ran under (see event types for the fields).
 Query it to answer questions like:

 • What station was used?